paladzin/BPI-R4_Openwrt_Snapshot_Build/README.md

 4. You can also add already configered config files (e.g., shadow, network) into the files/etc/ or files/config/ directories.

-5. And for build config, you can add what ever packages you need to the .config in config folder
+5. And for build config, you can add what ever packages you need to the .config in config folder such as **CONFIG_WIFI_SCRIPTS_UCODE=y** etc

 ## **How to Use**